trinhthechuong/Cdr1_inhibitors/README.md

 ### Hugging Face Version
 The EMCIP model is also available for direct prediction on the Hugging Face platform [EMCIP-Hugging Face](https://huggingface.co/spaces/thechuongtrinh/EMCIP_Cdr1_inhibitor_prediction).
 However, for optimal performance, we recommend installing EMCIP locally to leverage the power of your local processors.

+You can find the instructional video on how to use our model [here](https://youtu.be/HbnlXna_nqI).
 ## Additional Information
 The `dataset` folder stores all training data and corresponding results.
 ### Datasets